LinkedIn Recruiter Lite vs. Professional: Is the $170/mo Worth It? (June 2026)

 Pricing Breakdown: What You're Actually Paying Per Hire

-The monthly subscription requires annual commitments, and costs escalate when you exceed InMail limits.
+Costs escalate when you exceed InMail limits.

 LinkedIn charges approximately $10 for each additional InMail credit beyond your allocation.
 If you need 100 extra messages, that's another $1,000 on top of your subscription.

 The per-contact cost on Recruiter Lite is $5.67 if you use all 30 monthly InMails.
 Professional works out to roughly $6 per contact with 150 InMails.
 For companies filling only two roles per year, that's $1,020 per hire in subscription costs alone with Lite, before accounting for time spent.
+For context, SHRM's 2025 cost-per-hire benchmark puts the average nonexecutive cost per hire at $5,475, so subscription fees are only one slice of the total spend.

 Search Filter Limitations: What Recruiter Lite Can't Do